jaredwo/obsio/README.rst

 	# Initialize factory with specified parameters
 	obsiof = obsio.ObsIoFactory(elems, bbox, start_date, end_date)

-	# Create ObsIO object for accessing GHCN-D observations.
-A local data path
+	# Create ObsIO object for accessing GHCN-D observations in bulk mode.
-	# can be specified in the create_obsio_dly_ghcnd() call.
-If not specified,
+	# A local data path can be specified in the create_obsio_dly_ghcnd() call.
-	# the 'OBSIO_DATA' environmental variable will be checked.
-If 'OBSIO_DATA'
+	# If not specified, the 'OBSIO_DATA' environmental variable will be checked.
-	# doesn't exist, a default temporary directory will be used.
+	# If 'OBSIO_DATA' doesn't exist, a default temporary directory will be used.
-	ghcnd_io = obsiof.create_obsio_dly_ghcnd()
+	ghcnd_io = obsiof.create_obsio_dly_ghcnd(bulk=True)

 	# Access observations for first 10 stations using the read_obs() method.
 	# First call to read_obs() will take several minutes due to initial data